 If a customer wishes, they may keep their walker up to the cabin door of the aircraft.
 Walkers will only be stored in the aircraft cabin if they are of the fully collapsible variety.

-With some specific exceptions, as outlined in the governing tariffs, Canadian North is liable for the loss of or damage to customer’s luggage while in the care, custody or control of Canadian North.
+With some specific exceptions, as outlined in the governing tariffs and the exclusions below, Canadian North is liable for the loss of or damage to customer’s baggage while in the care, custody or control of Canadian North.

 - Domestic (wholly within Canada)